Gabo-Tech/SOLID/README.md

      2. Is there a framework we can use to identify LSP violations ahead of time?
      3.What's so important about LSP?

+### LSP Rules

+#### Method Signature Rules

+##### Contravariance of arguments

+If a subclass implements a method from its superclass, then the number of arguments should be the same.

+The type os each argument in subclass method should be the supertype of the type of the respective argument in superclass method.

+##### Covariance of result

+Either both superclass' and subclass' methods return result, or neither does.

+If there is a a result, then the type of the result in the subclass is a subtype of the type of the result in the superclass.

+##### Exception

+Exceptions thrown by a method in the subclass should be contained in the set of exceptions thrown by the respective method in the superclass.

+#### Method Pre- and Post-Condition Rules

+##### Pre-condition:

+ An assertion about the state of the system before the method is called.

+ Pre-conditions required by methods of a subclass mustn't be stronger than pre-conditions required by methods os a superclass.

 ### Break the hierarchy if it fails the substitution test.

 ```